 Allows parties to enter "claw back" agreements during discovery so that if privileged information is unintentionally revealed during e-discovery, it cannot be used against either party.
 It also prevents both sides from having to engage in filing motions to get privileged information returned.
 Hon.
-Andrew Peck, US Magistrate Judge, Southern District of New York (ret.) famously goes so far as to argue that not obtaining an FRE 502(d) agreements were cited as the number one way parties can reduce e-discovery costs in Exterro's recent "Federal Judges Survey on E-Discovery Best Practices and Trends."
+Andrew Peck, US Magistrate Judge, Southern District of New York (ret.) famously goes so far as to argue that not obtaining an FRE 502(d) agreement is malpractice in his Exterro-Georgetown University edTalk!

 E-Discovery Case Law

 Rules help address fundamental issues around e-discovery, but they carry inherent limitations when it comes to guiding specific e-discovery processes.
 For example, the FRCP doesn't even explicitly address data preservation leading up to trial.

-E-discovery practices are still largely dictated by judicial precedent rather than by statutes or rules.
+E-Discovery practices are still largely dictated by judicial precedent rather than by statutes or rules.
 There are some terrific resources that look specifically at e-discovery case law, including K&L Gates' Electronic Discovery Law, Gibbons' E-Discovery Law Alert, and Exterro's Simplified E-Discovery Case Law Library.
 Every year, Gibson Dunn releases a Year-End E-Discovery Update that covers case law trends.
 You can also visit Exterro's Simplified E-Discovery Case Law Library to get easy to read, quick case law briefs on the most important, recent e-discovery rulings.

-Here are three important federal cases to know which helped create e-discovery case law precedent, which every e-discovery professional should know.
+Here are three important federal cases to know which helped create case law precedent that every e-discovery professional should know.
 We won't dive into the actual facts of each case, just the e-discovery takeaways.
 You can click on the linked case names for access to the rulings themselves: